Piano Rhythm Patterns Every Player Should Know

 Frequently Asked Questions

 Piano rhythm patterns are used mostly when accompanying another artist – whether they’re an instrumentalist or a vocalist.
-Oftentimes, piano ballads that are sung, use rhythm patterns to help provide the singer with a harmonic and rhythmic foundation to sing on.
-So if you’re ever singing while playing piano or playing keys in a band, there’s a good chance you’ll be using rhythm patterns for piano.
+Oftentimes, piano ballads that are sung, use these patterns to help provide the singer with a harmonic and rhythmic foundation to sing on.
+So if you’re ever singing while playing piano or playing keys in a band, there’s a good chance you’ll be using these types of patterns for piano.

 The best way to improve your rhythm is to practice various rhythmic patterns, gradually increasing in difficulty.
 But the trick is to practice them extremely slowly – like turtle speed.
-The more time you put into the practice side of things, the easier the rhythm becomes to play, and the more fluidly you’re able to play them.
-Put in the reps, and it’s almost like time slows down to allow you to really dial in the rhythmic feel of your music.
+The more time you put into the practice side of things, the easier it becomes to play, and the more fluidly you’re able to play them.
+Put in the reps, and it’s almost like time slows down to allow you to really dial in the “feel” of your music.

 Final Thoughts